thenerdery/ruby-standards/standards/source-control.md

 > Before making a PR, ensure that you have merged develop back into your branch and that all tests & rubocops are passing.
 Your PR will not be merged in if these conditions are not met.
 >
 > For **emergency fixes**, branch off of `master` to make your fix.
 Once tested and complete, merge this branch back into master and then develop.

-If a branching strategy has not been specified for a project, consider the [git-flow](http://danielkummer.github.io/git-flow-cheatsheet/) approach as a good starting point.